 The answer depends on why you are filing your application.

 If you’re filing to renew an expiring card, then you should submit a copy of the front and back of the card.

 If you’re filing because your card is lost, damaged or stolen then you can submit a copy of your green card (if available) or a valid government ID showing your name, date of birth and photo.

 If you’re filing because of a name change or other change, you should submit a copy of your green card and proof of the name change or other change.
 For example, if you are recently divorced and your last name changed then you should submit the divorce decree along with a copy of your card.

-If you are filing because your card was never delivered, then you should send a copy of the I-797 Notice of Action showing that you were approved for your green card and a valid government issued ID.
+If you are filing because your card was never delivered, then you should send 1) A copy of the I-797 Notice of Action showing that USCIS approved your green card; and 2) A valid government issued ID.